Chart Color Schemes

 Bligh Park features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.4% of all households, including 37.2% couples with children, 23.5% couples without children, and 16.6% single parent families.
-Non-family households constitute the remaining 21.6%, with lone person households at 19.9% and group households comprising 1.9%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.6.
+Non-family households make up the remaining 21.6%, with lone person households at 19.9% and group households comprising 1.9%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households